Best Cheap Health Insurance in West Virginia (2026)

 What is the monthly income limit for Medicaid in WV?

-The monthly income limit for Medicaid in WV is about $21,000 per year or less (roughly $44,000 per year or less for a family of four).
+The monthly income limit for Medicaid in West Virginia is about $22,000 per year or less (roughly $44,000 per year or less for a family of four).
 Pregnant women, children and the disabled may qualify at higher household income levels.

 Methodology